alpqr/qtvulkan/README.md

 ==================================

-The main goal here is to demonstrate the model where the submission/present thread gets throttled based on the vsync, while allowing multiple frames in flight without pipeline stalls. (i.e. something that is missing from the majority of "tutorials" out there)
+The main goal here is to demonstrate the model where the dedicated submission/present thread gets throttled based on the vsync, while allowing multiple frames in flight without pipeline stalls. (i.e. something that is missing from the majority of "tutorials" out there)

 To be as portable as possible, all Vulkan functions are resolved dynamically, either via QLibrary or the device/instance-level getProcAddr, so no libs are